jpa203/Junho_JP_Heap_Project/README.md

     - **Topic Words**: These are the key terms or keywords that define a particular topic.
 They are identified based on the frequency and relevance in the documents being analyzed.
 For instance, "august, season, average, slugging, home, last, surge" and "award, position, gold, player, may, defensive, model" are the topic words for two documents.

-    - Topic keywords from K means clustering: K-means clustering is applied to the dataset, and each cluster's topic words are identified.
+    - **Topic keywords from K means clustering**: K-means clustering is applied to the dataset, and each cluster's topic words are identified.
 These words represent the central theme or topics within each cluster and are derived from the frequency and relevance of the words in the documents within the respective cluster.

-    - Average cosine similarity of the best heap: This is a measure of the average similarity between the documents in the best heap.
+    - **Average cosine similarity of the best heap**: This is a measure of the average similarity between the documents in the best heap.
 A heap in this context is a collection of documents.
 Cosine similarity is a metric used to determine how similar two documents are irrespective of their size.

-    - Best Heap: This contains tuples of document indices, the document's vector representation (in sparse matrix format), the cosine similarity of the document with the centroid of its cluster, and the name of the document.
+    - **Best Heap**: This contains tuples of document indices, the document's vector representation (in sparse matrix format), the cosine similarity of the document with the centroid of its cluster, and the name of the document.
 Each tuple corresponds to a document in the dataset.
         ```
         (document_index, document_vector_representation, cosine_similarity, document_name)
         ```
         - For example: (1, <1x4251 sparse matrix of type '<class 'numpy.float64'> with 1740 stored elements in Compressed Sparse Row format>, 1, 'attendance_strike_effects_variable_price_year_season.pdf')

-    - Silhouette Score: This is a measure of how similar an object is to its own cluster compared to other clusters.
+    - **Silhouette Score**: This is a measure of how similar an object is to its own cluster compared to other clusters.
 The silhouette scores range from -1 to 1, where a high value indicates that the object is well matched to its own cluster and poorly matched to neighboring clusters.

-    - WordCloud Image: size of each word in the WordCloud will correspond to its frequency within the cluster.
+    - **WordCloud Image**: size of each word in the WordCloud will correspond to its frequency within the cluster.
 The more frequent a word, the larger it will appear in the WordCloud.
 The WordCloud is an additional tool to help you visualize the key terms or themes in your documents.
 It doesn't replace the quantitative measures provided in the output, such as the Average Cosine Similarity, the Silhouette Score, or the Matrix of Data Points.
 Rather, it complements these measures by providing a qualitative perspective.
 By using these different components together, you should have a comprehensive understanding of the clusters in your documents.

-    - Best Heap Visualization: A visual representation of the best heap structure determined by cosine similarity is also provided in the output.
+    - **Best Heap Visualization**: A visual representation of the best heap structure determined by cosine similarity is also provided in the output.
 Each node in the heap structure represents a document in your data set, and the hierarchy is determined by the cosine similarity between the documents.

     - This visualization is designed to give you an intuitive understanding of the relationships between the documents based on their cosine similarity.
 The root of the heap represents the document that is most similar to others, based on the average cosine similarity.
 Each subsequent level of the heap represents documents that are less similar to the rest of the data set.